112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="96"><em>96.
 “Why don't French soldiers ever clean their uniforms ?”</em></div>

-The French soldier got only <em>one</em> full uniform issued to him.
+The French soldier got only _one_ full uniform issued to him.
 It is impossible for him to draw another; it is almost impossible for him to purchase another.

 Cleaning takes three to four weeks in France.

 Why don't they use cleaning fluid?
 Because they don't have cleaning fluid.

 Why don't they wash their unifroms?
 They do — but with a very poor ersatz soap.
 It is the only soap they can get.

-The French soldier got paid 800 francs <p>a month</p> ($16) until September, 1945, when this sum was cut to 180 francs a month ($3.60).
+The French soldier got paid 800 francs _a month_ ($16) until September, 1945,
+when this sum was cut to 180 francs a month ($3.60).
 (This cut in pay came at about the time the French government announced it would give every American soldier in France 850 francs a month as a bonus.)
 The French soldier gets a total pay of about 12 cents a day.
-How well could you keep up your uniform on 12 cents a day ?
+How well could you keep up your uniform on 12 cents a day?

 <div id="97"><em>97.
 “In Paris you see hundreds of young Frenchmen, our age, in civilian clothes.
 Why aren't they all in the Army ?”</em></div>

 Many of them are, even though they are in civilian clothes.
 Reason?
-In most French commands (FIXME the Paris area), enlisted men are permitted to wear civilian clothes when they are on pass or off duty.
+In most French commands (including the Paris area), enlisted men are permitted to wear civilian clothes when they are on pass or off duty.
 French officers in all commands are permitted to wear civilian clothes when off duty.

 It is also worth remembering that in the 1945 draft, the French had to reject 40% of the men called up as physically unfit for military duty (and the standards used were lower than those used in our army.)
 Why were so many young Frenchmen unfit physically?
 Because they were underfed by the Germans during the occupation.
 Because tuberculosis and other diseases spread, during the four years of German occupation.
 Because of the effects of World War I. (See [question § 77](#77).)
 Because the best French youth were killed, wounded, disabled, or taken as slave laborers into Germany.

 <div id="98"><em>98.
 “The French are sloppy-looking soldiers.
 One look at them and you know they're not good fighters.”</em></div>

 You don't tell how an army fights by the way it looks.
 The Greek soldiers wore funny white skirts — but they licked the pants off the dashingly dressed Italians, and they put up an amazing fight against the might of the Wehrmacht, the Panzers, and the Luftwaffe.

 German officers called American GIs “sloppy,” “careless,” “undisciplined” soldiers — but it was the Germans who got the shellacking.

 The army of George Washington often looked like a ragged mob.
 Their fighting record is another story.

 The French under General Le Clerc fought their war from the heart of Africa to Lake Chad and up to North Africa in an astonishing campaign.
 No one sneered at their uniforms then.

 It might be helpful to remember that many French soldiers had been guerrilla fighters (in the FFI, the Maquis, the resistance).
-THey still dress, act and carry themselves like guerillas.
+They still dress, act and carry themselves like guerillas.

 <div id="99"><em>99.
 “Why do French soldiers look so sloppy in their uniforms ?”</em></div>